Photogrammetry with a Smartphone and Pixpro

 Photogrammetry based software is one of the simplest and fastest ways of getting high-quality 3D models.
 It is often applied to create realistic scales of objects utilizing a series of overlapping or superimposed photographs.
 3D modeling technology makes visualization process faster and easier than ever before.

 If we have at least 3 photos taken from a different angle, we can already reconstruct the 3D model of the object.
 However, the more pictures, the more likely the 3D model will be realistic.
 Let’s talk about taking pictures more.

 You’ll want to capture with your smartphone at least 20 pictures.
-During testing, one often shot 50-80 pictures to capture every detail.
+During testing 50-80 pictures were shot to capture every detail.
 Keep in mind, that some pictures might get discarded if the program doesn’t find enough similarities with other pictures.
 Here are some tips of taking the best photos possible: